 Rigs, racks and lifting platforms: what’s the difference?

-Let’s start with the largest and most cumbersome item on this list.
+Let’s start with the most significant and cumbersome item on this list.
 Racks or cages tend to be quite complex affairs, with bulky steel cross beams and upright stanchions that can house multiple attachments thanks to pre-drilled holes that allow J-hook or U-hook accessories to be added.

 With the general demeanour of a gorilla’s cage (minus a few bars), they are heavy, solid and built to withstand a great deal of punishment.
 They are also one of the most versatile strength training products you can invest in because the number of exercises you’ll be able to perform is almost limitless.

-There’s typically the option to add weight storage horns (for housing bulky weight plates), safety bars (for catching a barbell when you fail a rep), as well as anchor attachments for battle ropes and simple pulley system attachments for performing lat pull-downs and the like.
+There’s typically the option to add weight storage horns (for housing bulky weight plates), safety bars (for catching a barbell when you fail a rep), anchor attachments for battle ropes and simple pulley system attachments for performing lat pull-downs and the like.

 You’ll find some are free-standing (these take up the most space), while some manufacturers offer a folding option that bolts the wall and handily folds flat when not in use, reducing the space required.

 Rigs are essentially slightly less complicated racks that are designed to work in harmony with other components to create a larger area for multiple folks to work out.